Germany's first 5G network launched by Deutsche Telekom | DW | 04.07.2019

 Deutsche Telekom said that the construction of 5G network infrastructure would continue in Berlin and Bonn, followed by Hamburg, Munich, Darmstadt and Leipzig.
 By the end of 2020, the company said 5G networks should be operational in Germany's 20 largest cities.

-The announcement comes three weeks after Deutsche Telekom emerged as the highest bidder in an auction by Germany's Federal Network Agency (BNetzA), which allocated 5G network spectrum blocks in Germany.
+The announcement comes three weeks after Deutsche Telekom emerged as the highest bidder in a 5G network spectrum block auction by Germany's Federal Network Agency (BNetzA).

-During the auction in June, €6.5 billion ($7.3 billion) was raised among four German telecoms.
+During the auction in June, €6.5 billion was raised among four German telecoms.
 Deutsche Telekom will pay over €2 billion for its part.

 Read more: 5G auction in Germany raises €6.5 billion from four telcoms